Makster04/All_About_Hypothesis_Testing_and_Statistics/(KEY)_Important_Definitions.md

 **Importance:** The default assumption stating no effect or difference exists.
 **Example:** In a drug study, H₀ might state that the drug has no effect on blood pressure.

+### True Null Hypothesis
+**Importance:** The null hypothesis is correct, meaning there is no significant effect or difference.
+**Example:** If a drug has no effect on blood pressure, the true null hypothesis holds when testing shows no difference.

+### False Null Hypothesis
+**Importance:** The null hypothesis is incorrect, and there is an effect or difference.
+**Example:** If the drug significantly lowers blood pressure, the null hypothesis is false.

 ### Alternative Hypothesis (H₁)
 **Importance:** The hypothesis that contradicts the null, indicating an effect or difference exists.
 **Example:** In a drug study, H₁ states that the drug lowers blood pressure.